awashbrook/dropwizard-example3/README.md

 # Docker port mapping the dual webapp and health endpoints of DropWizard
 docker run -p 8080:8080 -p 8081:8081 dropwizard-example3

-You should see Hello-world app starting
+You should see Hello-world app starting up...

-NFO  [2021-09-08 14:56:17,635] io.dropwizard.server.ServerFactory: Starting hello-world
 ================================================================================

                               HelloWorld